AI-Nayeem/website/README.md

 # Technologies used :
-* HTML, CSS, Bootstrap for frontend
+* HTML, CSS, and a little bit Bootstrap
 * PHP and MySQL for backend

 # Before use :